Richardqiyi/SepNet_OAR/README.md

 ```
 python Segmentation.py
 ```
-Notize the you may need to padding Seg.nii.gz to keep consistent with the shape of your test data.
+Notise the you may need to padding Seg.nii.gz to keep consistent with the shape of your test data.
 See `padding.ipynb` as an example.